MSF-USA/chatbot-ui/docs/features/tts/architecture.md

 ### 1. Client-Side Trigger

-TTS is typically triggered from the `AssistantMessage` component.
+TTS is triggered from two main areas in the application:

+#### A. Chat Messages (`AssistantMessage`)

 - The user clicks the speaker icon.
-- A request is prepared with the current message content.
+- A request is prepared with the current message content (or currently displayed translation).
 - If the user right-clicks the speaker icon, a `TTSContextMenu` appears allowing for quick parameter overrides (voice, rate, pitch).

+#### B. Transcript Viewer (`TranscriptViewer`)

+- Used for audio/video file transcripts.
+- The user clicks the speaker icon to synthesize the currently viewed transcript (original or translated).
+- Uses global TTS settings; does not currently support quick overrides via context menu.

 ### 2. API Request